mary-grace/community-pulse-source/content/episode/23-cfps.md

 friendly = "23-cfps"
 title = "How to Submit the Best CFP of Your Life (And What to Do When It Gets Accepted)"
 +++

+## Show Notes

+Buckle up and get your notebook ready -- this is an episode full of tips and tricks and good advice from an expert.

 ### Links from the Show: